howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 }
 ```

-With every mutation you send, the `idCount` will increased and the next IDs for the links will be `link-2`, `link-3`, and so forth...
+With every mutation you send, the `idCount` will increase and the following IDs for created links will be `link-2`, `link-3`, and so forth...

-To verify that your mutation worked, you can send the `feed` query from before again - it now returns the additional posts that you created with the mutation:
+To verify that your mutation worked, you can send the `feed` query from before again - it now returns the additional post that you created with the mutation:

 ![](https://imgur.com/l5wOvFI.png)

-However, once you kill and restart the server, you'll notice that the previously added posts are now gone and you need to add them again.
-This is because the posts are only stored _in-memory_, in the `links` array.
-In the next sections, how to add a database layer to the GraphQL server to persists the data beyong the lifetime of the server.
+However, once you kill and restart the server, you'll notice that the previously added links are now gone and you need to add them again.
+This is because the links are only stored _in-memory_, in the `links` array.
+In the next sections, you will learn how to add a _database layer_ to the GraphQL server in order to persists the data beyond the runtime of the server.

 ### Exercise